Diffusion Models for Graphs Benefit From Discrete State Spaces: Training Setup

 \subsection{Additional Details on Experimental Setup}

-Here we provide some details concerning the experimental setup for the results in Tables~\ref{tab:results-comunity-ego} and~\ref{tab:results-planar-sbm}. \paragraph{Details for MMD results in Table \ref{tab:results-comunity-ego}:} From the original paper \citet{pmlr-v108-niu20a}, we are unsure if the GNF, GraphRNN, and EDP-Score model selection were used or not.
-The SDE-Score results in the first section are sampled after training for 5000 epochs and no model selection was used.
-Due to the compute limitations on the PPGN model, the results for PPGN $L_{\text{vb}}$ are taken after epoch 900 instead of 5000, as results for SDE-Score and EDP-Score have been.
-The results for PPGN $L_{\text{simple}}$ and EDP $L_{\text{simple}}$ were trained for 2500 epochs. \paragraph{Details for MMD results in Table~\ref{tab:results-planar-sbm}:} All results using the EDP-GNN model are trained until epoch 5000 and the PPGN implementation was trained until epoch 2500.
+Here we provide some details concerning the experimental setup for the results in Tables~\ref{tab:results-comunity-ego}, ~\ref{tab:results-planar-sbm} and Figure~\ref{fig:ablation}. \paragraph{Details for MMD results in Table \ref{tab:results-comunity-ego}:} From the original paper \citet{pmlr-v108-niu20a}, we are unsure if the GNF, GraphRNN, and EDP-Score model selection were used or not.
+The SDE-Score results in the first section are sampled after training for 5000 epochs, and no model selection was used.
+Due to the compute limitations on the PPGN model, the results for PPGN $L_{\text{vb}}$ are taken after epoch 900 instead of 5000, as the results for SDE-Score and EDP-Score have been.
+The results for PPGN $L_{\text{simple}}$ and EDP $L_{\text{simple}}$ were trained for 2500 epochs. \paragraph{Details for MMD results in Table~\ref{tab:results-planar-sbm}:} All results using the EDP-GNN model are trained until epoch 5000 and the PPGN implementation was trained until epoch 2500. \paragraph{Details for ablation results in Figure~\ref{fig:ablation}:} Experiments were performed on ego-small using 4 different seeds and training one model per seed.
+Each model was trained for 2500 epochs, and no model selection was used.
+Both implementations used the PPGN model, one based on the score framework and one on our discrete diffusion.
+For every model, we sampled 256 graphs for which the average of the three MMD metrics (Degree, Clustering, and Orbital) is reported.
+The plot shows the mean and standard deviation of this average MMD over the four seeds.